 Whether you left school with no qualifications or gained a degree, improving your skills will assist you at work, or even maximise your earning potential.
-A childcare apprenticeship can transform your career and confidence at any age.
+You’re never too old to be an apprentice and a childcare apprenticeship can transform your career and confidence at any age.
 It’s a common misconception that apprenticeships are designed for school leavers – but anyone wanting to improve and expand their skill set can benefit from an apprenticeship, regardless of age.

 Karen Derbyshire, Head of ILE’s Childcare and Education sector says: “Over the past five years we have witnessed a significant rise in demand from employers in the Childcare and Education sector keen to put in place apprenticeship schemes to support their staff’s development and keep up to speed with new Government guidelines.